2i2c-org/docs/admin/howto/manage-users.md

 2. [*GitHub*](https://github.com/).
 Extremely popular community of people creating, publishing and collaborating on code.
 Accounts are free, and many people already have them especially since the target community for most hubs are people who also write some kind of code.
 We can setup GitHub authentication so you can either manage a list of specific GitHub handles in the [JupyterHub admin panel](admin/management/admin-panel), or so that members of a specific GitHub organisation or team are automatically authorised to use the hub.

 3. `<a different provider>`.
 We may be able to support other authentication providers, depending on your specific needs and the provider's complexity.
-Please reach out to us if none of these 3 work for your use-case.
+Please reach out to us if none of those above work for your use-case.

 We will ask you what provider you want when we set up the hub.
 We can change the provider after the fact, but only if absolutely necessary.